microsoft/azure-spring-apps-training/07-build-a-spring-boot-microservice-using-mysql/README.md

 }
 ```

-Then, create a Spring Data repository to manage this entity, called `WeatherRepository`:
+2. Then, in the same location create a Spring Data repository to manage this entity, called `WeatherRepository.java`:

 ```java
 package com.example.demo;